Cytomel can help boost your metabolism and lead to weight loss and may be one of the most effective thyroid medications on the market.

 Not by a long shot.

-I love this medication and use it frequently, but there are some things you should be aware of if you are considering using Cytomel or Liothyronine.
+Cytomel is one of my favorite thyroid medications but there are some things you should be aware of if you are considering using it.

-So let's talk about how to use it correctly and, along the way, you’ll also learn important tips and tricks.
+So let’s talk about how to use it correctly and, along the way, you’ll also learn important tips and tricks.

-Reverse T3 = Inactive thyroid metabolite that can form from T4 in the presence of inflammation, stress, poor diet, nutrient deficiencies, and so on <— you want as little reverse T3 as possible to ensure your thyroid functions optimally.
+Reverse T3 = Inactive thyroid metabolite that can be created from T4 in the presence of inflammation, stress, poor diet, nutrient deficiencies, and so on <— you want as little reverse T3 as possible to ensure your thyroid functions optimally.

 So if you have hypothyroidism and you are taking a T4 only medication, you are relying upon your body to do the converting process for you.

-Instead you bypass this conversion process and allow for more thyroid hormone to enter into target cells and tissues without reverse T3 competition and no activation or conversion necessary.
+Instead, you bypass this conversion process and allow for more thyroid hormones to enter into target cells and tissues with limited reverse T3 competition and no activation or conversion necessary.

 This provides an instant burst of thyroid hormone to the body and makes it a MUCH more powerful medication.

-This also helps explain why Cytomel and Liothyronine can cause symptoms if used in high doses.
+This also helps explain why Cytomel and liothyronine can cause negative symptoms if used in high doses.

-And this also may explain why Doctors in general are not as comfortable prescribing this medication to patients (even though so many benefit from taking it).
+And this also may explain why doctors, in general, are not as comfortable prescribing this medication to patients (even though so many patients benefit from taking it).

-This is also why some body builders use T3 medication to boost metabolism and burn fat before competitions or when they are trying to lean up.
+This is also why some bodybuilders use and abuse T3 medication to boost metabolism and burn fat before competitions or when they are trying to lean up.

 How Cytomel Causes Weight Loss

-In order to understand why Cytomel causes weight loss you need to understand what the thyroid does in the body.
+In order to understand why Cytomel causes weight loss, you need to understand the importance of thyroid hormone in your fat cells and mitochondria.

-Your thyroid helps control your Metabolism and Basal metabolic rate.
+Your thyroid helps control your metabolism and helps set your basal metabolic rate (2).

 As many of you know: